Page last updated:

-Operators who use a load balancer to distribute incoming traffic across CF router instances must configure their load balancer for WebSockets.
+Operators who use a load balancer to distribute incoming traffic across PAS router instances must configure their load balancer for WebSockets.
 Otherwise, the Loggregator system cannot stream app logs to developers, or app event data and component metrics to third-party aggregation services.
 Additionally, developers cannot use WebSockets in their apps.

 The WebSocket protocol provides full-duplex communication over a single TCP connection.
 Apps can use WebSockets to perform real-time data exchange between a client and a server more efficiently than HTTP.

-CF uses WebSockets for the following metrics and logging purposes:
+PAS uses WebSockets for the following metrics and logging purposes:

 To stream all app event data and component metrics from the Doppler server instances to the Traffic Controller.